 Take a closer look by using our interior and exterior tours

-New retail Civic models ordered from 01 October 2018 to 31st December 2018 and registered by 31st December 2018.
+Terms and Conditions: New retail Civic ordered from 01 April 2019 to 30 June 2019 and registered by the 30 June 2019.
 Subject to model and colour availability.
 Offers applicable at participating dealers (excluding Channel Islands) and are at the promoter’s absolute discretion.
 Not to be used along with any other offers currently available.

-*Honda deposit contribution: £1,250 Honda deposit contribution on new Civic models purchased through Honda Aspirations.
+†Honda Deposit Contribution: £1,250 Honda deposit contribution on new Civic 4 door models purchased through Honda Aspirations.